Yarn Types : What Type of Yarn Suits Your Needs

 Properties of Mohair Yarn

-- Soft and luxurious to the touch.
-It is also lightweight, allowing it to be used in garments that need a lot of movement or stretch as well.
+- Soft and luxurious to the touch, lightweight allowing for garments that need movement or stretch

-- Gentle on people with skin sensitivities because it does not produce allergic reactions nor itchiness.
+- Gentle on people with skin sensitivities because it doesn’t produce allergic reactions or itchiness

 Advantages of Using Mohair Yarn